Reuters: Indian man falsely accused of cybercrime

 On 9 June 2020, three Reuters journalists (Jack Stubbs, Raphael Satter and Christopher Bing) incorrectly used the image of an Indian herbal medicine entrepreneur in an exclusive story titled "Obscure Indian cyber firm spied on politicians, investors worldwide."
 Indian local media picked up the report, and the man whose image was wrongly used was invited and interrogated for nine hours by Indian police.
-Reuters admitted to the error, but Raphael Satter claimed that it had mistaken the man for the suspected hacker Sumit Gupta because both men share the same business address.
-A check by local media, however, showed that both men were in different buildings and not as claimed by Raphael Satter.
-As the report of the inaccurate reporting trickled out to the public, Reuters' senior director of communication Heather Carpenter contacted media outlets to ask them to take down their posts.
+Reuters admitted to the error, with Satter claiming that it had mistaken the man for the suspected hacker Sumit Gupta because both men share the same business address.
+A check by local media, however, showed that both men were in different buildings.
+As the report of the inaccurate reporting trickled out to the public, Reuters' senior director of communication Heather Carpenter contacted at least one media outlet to ask them to take down their post.

 Fernando Henrique Cardoso interview

-In March 2015, the Brazilian affiliate of Reuters released an excerpt from an interview with Brazilian ex-president Fernando Henrique Cardoso about Operation Car Wash (Operação Lava Jato).
-In 2014, several politicians from Brazil were found to be involved in corruption, by accepting bribes from different corporations in exchange for government contracts.
-After the scandal, the excerpt from Brazil's president Fernando Henrique's interview was released.
-One paragraph by a former Petrobras manager mentioned a comment in which he suggested corruption in the company may date back to Cardoso's presidency.
-Attached, was a comment between parenthesis: "Podemos tirar se achar melhor" ("we can take it out if 'you' think better"), which was removed from the current version of the text.
-This confused readers, and suggested that the former president was involved in corruption and the comment was attributed to him.
-Reuters later confirmed the error, and explained that the comment, originating from one of the local editors, was actually intended for the journalist who wrote the original text in English, and that it should not have been published.
+In March 2015, the Brazilian affiliate of Reuters released an excerpt of an interview with Brazilian ex-president Fernando Henrique Cardoso about Operation Car Wash (Operação Lava Jato), in which several politicians from Brazil were found to have accepted bribes from corporations in exchange for government contracts.
+After the scandal, the excerpt from Brazil's president Cardoso's interview was released.
+In the publication, a former Petrobras manager suggested that corruption in the company may date back to Cardoso's presidency.
+Attached was a comment in parentheses: "Podemos tirar, se achar melhor" ("we can take it out if you think it would be better").
+This confused readers, suggesting that the former president was involved in corruption and that the comment was attributed to him.
+Reuters later confirmed the error and explained that the comment was from an editor, intended for the journalist who wrote the original English text; it was removed from later publications.